zelbaz946/precourse1/Level-1-Beginner/README.md

 - A review of pre-application basics
 - Variables and Data Types
+- Pass by Reference vs Pass by Value
 - Operators
 - Functions
 - Control flow (conditions - if/else)